GauravSingh0248/Sorting-Algorithm-Visualizer/README.md

 The Sorting Algorithm Visualizer is a dynamic web application built by Team Algorithm Avengers to help students and developers learn how sorting algorithms work.
 Users can view real-time animations of various algorithms and explore their performance characteristics.

 👨‍💻 Team Members

-Payal Maletha – HTML & CSS Virtuoso
+Payal Maletha (Team Lead) – HTML & CSS Virtuoso

 Gaurav Singh – Algorithm Analyst & Performance Optimizer